MIDL Insight Meditation

 1. Experiencing struggle and strain.

-Be careful of over-effort or strain.
-Anxiety creates the desire to try to achieve, to control things within our life, including something as basic as breathing.
-If you notice any struggle or strain, then stop what you are doing for a short while and allow yourself to relax before starting again.
+• Be careful of over-effort or strain.
+Anxiety creates the desire to try to achieve, to control things within our lives, including something as fundamental as breathing.
+If you notice any struggle or strain, then stop what you are doing for a short while and allow yourself to relax before starting over.
 Breathing in the lower belly is enjoyable if it is done in a relaxed and gentle way.
-Avoid the urge to overinflate your belly or to try harder, slow gentle movement is the key.
-Feel your way into this simple exercise, when the rhythm is right it will feel good, and your feeling of calmness will increase.
-This will offer you direction.
+Avoid the urge to overinflate your belly or to try harder; slow, gentle movement is the key.
+Feel your way into this simple exercise.
+When the rhythm is correct, it will feel good, and the feeling of relaxation and calm in your body and mind will increase.
+This will offer you direction in your meditation.

 2. Feeling light-headed.